Michael Brooks (science writer): Science Party

 The Science Party is a UK political party that was launched on 20 April 2010 by Brooks and Sumit Paul-Choudhury, an editor of New Scientist.

 A key goal in the Science Party manifesto is ensuring "that science, mathematics and engineering have sufficient funding, skills and political priority".

 The Science Party challenged MP David Tredinnick in his constituency of Bosworth in the East Midlands, in the 2010 general election on a pro-scientific manifesto.
 Tredinnick is a supporter of alternative medicine and critical of science.

 It was revealed in the 2009 United Kingdom parliamentary expenses scandal that Tredinnick claimed £700 in his MP expenses for astrology software and training, which he repaid following media publicity.
 Tredinnick also led 70 MPs in a motion to ignore a House of Commons Science and Technology Select Committee report recommending the NHS to cease funding homeopathic treatments.

 In criticising Tredinnick, Brooks also points to the cash-for-questions affair, where Tredinnick accepted a £1,000 payment from an under cover reporter for what was described as a consultancy service but which essentially involved raising a question before parliament, an act that has been described as accepting a bribe for interference in parliamentary proceedings.
 This scandal led to Tredinnick and one other MP being suspended from Parliament.
 Brooks also criticises Tredinnick for his MP's expense claim of £125 for attending a course on "intimate relationships".

 Tredinnick defended his views on using astrology for medicine by saying "Systems of healthcare in India and China have linked medicine and astronomy for centuries.
 Are we really just dismissing their views?".

-Brooks describes Tredinnick as "a champion of pseudo-science and a hindrance to rational governance".
+Brooks describes Tredinnick as "a champion of pseudoscience and a hindrance to rational governance".

 Brooks received 197 votes in the election, 0.4% of the votes cast.